-Indications: • Patients in respiratory arrest

-Patients who are hypoventilating
+- Patients in respiratory arrest - Patients who are hypoventilating

-Contraindications: • Patients who are resisting ventilatory assistance
+• Patients who are resisting ventilatory assistance

-Equipment: • Oxygen tank
+- Oxygen tank

-Oxygen regulator
+- Oxygen regulator

-Bag valve mask
+- Bag valve mask

-Appropriately-sized mask
+- Appropriately sized mask

-Oropharyngeal or nasopharyngeal airway
+- Oropharyngeal or nasopharyngeal airway - Suction

-Preparation:Assemble oxygen regulator and tank

-Connect tubing between regulator and port on rear of bag

-Place mask on the bag

-Adjust flow rate of oxygen to at least 15 lpm

-Procedure: FATS technique (non-trauma patient)
+- 1. Assemble oxygen regulator and tank - 2.
+Connect tubing between regulator and port on rear of bag - 3.
+Place mask on the bag - 4.
+Adjust flow rate of oxygen to at least 15 lpm - 5.
+If equipped with PEEP, set at 5 mmH2O for any patient with SYB > 100 mm Hg

+FATS TECHNIQUE (NON-TRAUMA PATIENT):
-a) Manually open the airway and insert OPA/NPA

-b) Seal the face mask against the patient's face using the FATS technique c) Ventilate at the appropriate rate and volume for the patient, allowing for passive exhalation
+- 1. Manually open the airway and insert OPA/NPA - 2.
+Seal the face mask against the patient's face using the FATS technique - 3.
+Ventilate at the appropriate rate and volume for the patient, allowing for passive exhalation